Ooid growth: Uniqueness of time-invariant, smooth shapes in 2D: Introduction

-We consider a geometric, non-local PDE to model the shape evolution of mm-sized grains typically formed in shallow tropical seas called \emph{ooids} in geosciences.
-Shape evolution of particles is widely investigated both in the mathematical and in the geoscientific literature (e.g. \cite{Bloore1977,Domokos2012} and the citations therein).
-Most of the treated models are local ones, i.e. the evolution is determined by some pointwise law, for instance the \emph{curve-shortening flow} \cite{Grayson1989} is a good example for such a model in two spatial dimensions.
-Having a strictly inward flow a steady state solution can be considered via some rescaling (like fixing the area or the arch-length of the curve) \cite{Hall2012}.
-Another way of investigating some particular shapes is to track the flow in the backward infinite time limit \cite{Hamilton2010, Angenent2013}.
-In case the direction of the flow is not prescribed \emph{a-priori}, i.e shrinkage or growth either take effect during the evolution, one may inquire about the existence (and some properties) of a bounded (finite) \emph{steady state} shape.
-Regarding the proposed model we address such a question.
+Generally speaking, shape evolution of particles is widely investigated both in the mathematical and in the geoscientific literature (e.g. \cite{Bloore1977,Domokos2012} and the citations therein).
+Most of the treated models are local ones, i.e. the evolution is determined by some pointwise law; the \emph{curve-shortening flow} \cite{Grayson1989} is a good example for such a model in two spatial dimensions.
+Perhaps investigation of ancient solutions under some prescribed flow (e.g. \cite{Hamilton2010}) is the closest to our problem, however, here the simultaneous presence of growth and reduction of the shape makes it straightforward to seek compact, time-invariant shapes under the flow.

-The model investigated in this paper grabs the three crucial physical effects of ooid-growth: a chemical process leading to radial accumulation of material, abrasion of the grain due to collisions to the seabed and finally sliding (friction) which takes effect at shallow shores, which landform is widely anticipated as the principal venue for ooid formation.
-While the velocity of growth is independent of the size the particle, abrasion and friction both governed by mass-dependent laws.
-Whence the material quantity in the particle cannot be omitted from a realistic model; it should be a \emph{non-local} one.
-In this paper we focus on two spatial dimensions, non-locality manifests as an area-dependent speed of contraction.

-This paper is devoted to the rigorous investigation of the existence and uniqueness of steady state solutions of the model in $\xR^2$ establishing further work aiming to compare model predictions against observable shapes in nature.